-A summary of the checklist points by article is set out in the table on the next page together with a reference to summary headings of the respective article contents.
-To examine a specific article section from the list below in further detail, please click on the article description in the table below to be taken directly to the relevant section of the detailed checklist.
+A summary of the checklist points by article is set out in the table of contents on the next page together with a reference to the respective article contents.
+To examine a specific article from the list below, please click on the article description to be taken directly to the relevant section of the checklist.